 Yes, traveling on points and miles is the backbone of our frugal travel strategy.
 For us, the easiest way to earn points has always been snagging a huge signup bonus.
 We’ve rarely seen a signup bonus we didn’t like!
-I mean, 50,000 points for spending $4,000 in three months with the Chase Sapphire Preferred® Card?
-C’mon!
-That’s equal to $500 in gift cards or $625 in travel through the Chase portal, yo!
-(Learn more here.)
+I mean, some of these offers are redeemable for up to $500 in gift cards or $625 in travel through credit card portals.
+That’s some serious cheese, yo!

 Unfortunately, credit card companies are tightening up their bonus offers.
 As more people join the hobby, issuers are making it harder to grab those bonus points we crave.

 But, hope is not lost!
 There are still plenty of ways to earn points and miles.
 While some of them seem obvious, others are relatively unknown.
 That’s why we’ve listed some of our favorite ways to earn points (without getting a new credit card) below.
 Enjoy!

 6 Ways to Earn Points without a Signup Bonus

 You don’t have to get a new card every time you want to earn points or cashback.
 Nope.
 Remember those cards you already have?
 Chances are, you can earn a good amount of points just by using them.